 Even in the darkest moments of my cancer journey I felt I could always turn to my journal and jot down my fear, anxiety, and worry.
 It also became a daily habit for me to write down at least three things I am grateful for, what my hopes for the future are, and what I want to accomplish the next day.
 It might seem silly at first, a bit forced, but believe me, it becomes a nice habit to have that will alleviate stress in the long run.

 Recently I’ve read about another interesting stress coping strategy: a stress-relieving writing exercise called the brain dump.
-I have not practiced it myself, but basically it entails writing everything that’s on your mind to unburden yourself.
+Basically, it entails writing everything that’s on your mind to unburden yourself.
 It doesn’t even have to be incomplete sentences – just dump those nasties onto paper or word document, and walk away.
-Supposedly, it will make you feel lighter as if a load was taken off your shoulders.
+According to people who practice it regularly, it will make you feel lighter as if a load was taken off your shoulders.

 4. Self Care Rituals